graphicore/varla-varfo/explorations/calibrate/index.md

 to design without thinking about the deeper nature of their target devices, like size and viewer distance, which is a good thing.
-However, the consequences are that a CSS-Pixel is likely not a hardware pixel on the display and that a CSS-Inch is likely not a real world physical Inch.
+However, the consequences are that a CSS-Pixel is likely not a hardware pixel on the display and that a CSS-Inch is likely not a real-world physical Inch.
 Regarding the latter, two categories of [use cases](#use-cases) are made infeasible or hard to implement:

  * measuring or proofing
  * accurate design, especially for [fixed media](#excursion-the-tale-of-fixed-media)

-This article is about enabling CSS-authors to work with real world physical measurements and to make it easier to do so.
+This article is about enabling CSS-authors to work with real-world physical measurements and to make it easier to do so.

 ## "A robust and minimal calibration scheme"

-This is a demo of a simple widget that let's you, the user, calibrate your screen, so that it can confidently display real world distance units.
+This is a demo of a simple widget that lets you, the user, calibrate your screen so that it can confidently display real-world distance units.
 Calibration is a big word, I hope the widget demonstrates sufficiently, that it is *quickly done* and *not a big deal*.